psychbruce/OS-developing-world/README.md

 ## About

 This is a collaborative project that will collect practical experiences and guides related to Open Science in Developing countries.
 The direct output of this project will be a collaborative paper for the journal [Advances in Methods and Practices in Psychological Science (AMPPS)](https://www.psychologicalscience.org/publications/ampps).
-Utimately, we hope this project will accelerate international collaborations, especially those between researchers from developing countries.
-Also, we hope the practical guides will help researchers in developing countries to promote and implemente open scinece practices in psychological science and related fields.
+Ultimately, we hope this project will accelerate international collaborations, especially those between researchers from developing countries.
+Also, we hope the practical guides will help researchers in developing countries to promote and implement open science practices in psychological science and related fields.

-This project is patnered with [the Chinese Open Science Network](https://open-sci.cn/) and [FORRT](https://forrt.org/)
+This project is partnered with [the Chinese Open Science Network](https://open-sci.cn/) and [FORRT](https://forrt.org/)

 ### Contact